chagar/bitcoin/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/bitcoin/bitcoin/tags) are created regularly to indicate new official, stable release versions of Bitcoin.
+[Tags](https://github.com/dorkcoin/dorkcoin/tags) are created regularly to indicate new official, stable release versions of Dorkcoin.

 Testing
 -------